MicrosoftDocs/quantum-docs-pr/api/qsharp/microsoft.quantum.math.modulusl.md

 ## Remarks

-This function behaves different to how the operator `%` behaves in C# and Q# as in the resultis always a positive integer between 0 and `modulus - 1`, even if value is negative.
+This function behaves different to how the operator `%` behaves in C# and Q# as in the resultis always a non-negative integer between 0 and `modulus - 1`, even if value is negative.